AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 +++Skills

-There are two options to export&nbsp;User skill reports.
+There are two options to export User skill reports.

-**[!UICONTROL User Skills - On Demand]**: You can specify the &nbsp;start date and export the report using the option .The report will be extracted from the date enterd till present.
+**[!UICONTROL User Skills - On Demand]**: You can specify the  start date and export the report using the option .The report will be extracted from the date enterd till present.

 ![](assets/user-skills-on-demand.png)